|

 What's this "NawFuL" you keep referring to, and how come you write it so funny?

 Ignoring its Shakespearean roots, we use "NawFuL" for anything and everything having to do with the National Football League.
 It can be a term of endearment or a pejorative, depending on your mood.
-For example, on a day when you're bummed because your team lost after a 38-point halftime lead, you could say, "What a NawFuL game!" which sounds a lot like "The NFL is awful."
-Or perhaps you are elated because you were rooting for the team that erased that 38-point halftime deficit to sneak into the playoffs and you exclaim, "That was just NawFuL!" meaning the "NFL is full of awe."
-Either way, NawFuL is a truly excellent term that deserves a home among the legions of long-suffering football fans.
+For example, on a day when you're bummed because your Stupor Bore team lost after a 25-point lead, you could say, "What a NawFuL game!" which sounds a lot like "The NFL is awful."
+Or perhaps you are elated because you were rooting for the team that erased that 25-point deficit to win in an epic comeback and you exclaim, "That was just NawFuL!" meaning the "NFL is full of awe."
+Either way, NawFuL is a truly excellent term that deserves a home among the legions of devoted football fans.

 Hey, you guys are pretty cool and this thing sounds like a lot of fun.
 Can I get involved?

 Sure.
-You can follow us on Twitter.
+You can follow us on X (formerly Twitter).
 You can also take a gander at our weekly picks and attempt to parlay them into big bucks with your bookie.
-(We're above such petty pasttimes as sports betting, of course.)
+(We're above such petty pastimes as sports betting, of course.)
 We have longstanding and as yet unfulfilled plans to eventually create an interactive feature that will allow visitors to the site to match wits with us for a chance to win pretty cool prizes.
 (OK, they'll probably be lame prizes, but at least you'll have a chance to win something.)

 Who is Ben?

-Ben is Glenn's 15-year-old son, affectionately known here at Gehlke Bros.
-Football as "The Chaos Kid" for his often unconventional approach at picking the winners.
-Ben has been making his own predictions since 1998.
-Twice he come within a game of besting his Uncle Sean for the season championship.
-His prognosticating skills are steadily improving, so look for him to be a big threat in the coming seasons.
+Ben is Glenn's 29-year-old son, affectionately known here at Gehlke Bros.
+Football as "King Chaos" (formerly "The Chaos Kid") for his often unconventional approach at picking the winners.
+Unconventional or not, his method managed to make him the overall picks champ in 2010, the first and so far only time he has accomplished that feat since he began making his own predictions in 1998.
+Ben finished a close second in 2022, proof his prognosticating skills are improving, so look for him to be a big threat in the coming seasons.

 Can you recommend a winning pick for this year's Stupor Bore?
 I'm going to Vegas and would like to lay odds on a dark horse so I can cash in big time this February.